ABOUT THE MURROW NEWS SERVICE

-Founded in 2011, the Murrow News Service has produced stories for local, regional and national media outlets including The Spokesman-Review, The Oregonian, The Seattle Times, MSNBC.com (now NBCnews.com), PBS.org, KOMO.com, The Moscow-Pullman Daily News, The Tri-City Herald, Vancouver Columbian, Crosscut.com, and numerous others.
-This year, students from the Murrow News Service won first place in online news reporting, in-depth reporting, and sports reporting from the Society of Professional Journalists, Region 10.
+Founded in 2011, the Murrow News Service provides students with experience in producing professional news stories, and provides public-interest journalism to media partners.
+The MNS has produced stories for local, regional and national media outlets including The Spokesman-Review, The Oregonian, The Seattle Times, MSNBC.com (now NBCnews.com), PBS.org, KOMO.com, The Moscow-Pullman Daily News, The Tri-City Herald, Vancouver Columbian, Crosscut.com, and numerous others.
+The student work has resulted in numerous national and regional reporting awards.

-Murrow News Service content is developed in the journalism classes taught by Benjamin Shors, a clinical assistant professor.
-He selects the best material and edits it for the professional market.
+Murrow News Service content is developed in the journalism classes taught by Benjamin Shors, a clinical associate professor.

-To become a media partner or submit your story idea for posting and distribution, contact Ben Shors at firstname.lastname@example.org.
+To become a media partner, contact Professor Shors at firstname.lastname@example.org.